Saraton Theatre "The Entertainment Centre of the Coast"

 In addition to our main theatre, two new cinemas with stadium seating (150 seats) have been built adjacent making it a Triple Cinema Complex.
 All three cinemas feature digital wide screen projection, hypercoustic surround sound, wheelchair access for disabled patrons, air conditioning, hearing aid loops for those with impaired hearing.

 Online booking for cinema available on our website.
-For Special Live Theatre Performances, individual seat bookings are also available online.
+For Special Live Theatre Performances, individual seat bookings are also available online. * Please note that all "Online" purchases will be charged a booking fee of $1 per ticket.

 All Roads Lead to the Saraton Theatre Grafton